SamparkBhol/urban_env_monitoring/README.md

 ## Research Papers:

-1. “Deep Learning for Time Series Classification and Extrinsic Regression” by Fawaz et al.
+1. “Deep Learning for Time Series Classification and Extrinsic Regression” by Fawaz

-2. “U-Net: Convolutional Networks for Biomedical Image Segmentation” by Ronneberger et al.
+2. “U-Net: Convolutional Networks for Biomedical Image Segmentation” by Ronneberger

 ## Libraries and Tools:
 TensorFlow or PyTorch for building the CNN.